kasir-barati/anime_die_heart/README.md

   ```
 - Serialization: Complex data -> Python Dictionary -> JSON
   - Serialization types
+  - Convert complex data such as `querysets` and `model instances` to native Python datatypes.
 - Deserialization: JSON -> Python Dictionary -> Complex data
+- It includes a number of built in Parser classes, that allow you to accept requests with various media types.

 # Models in Django